mr-zwets/pay-to-bridge/README.md

 - /recent
 - /signbridging
 - /address/:originAddress
+- /orders
+- /recentorders
+- /callback

 The home endpoint simply provides the number of `nftsBridged`, the `all` endpoint provides data of all burned & bridged NFTs, /recent only of the latest 20 items.
+/orders & /recentorders provide the recent requests to bridge with prompt cash payment info.
 /signbridging is the POST endpoint for users to provide their cashtokens payout address together with proof authorizing the bridging to that address.
+/callback serves as the public endpoint used by prompt.cash to notify the server of payments.
 Lastly, /address/:originAddress provides all the minting and burning info with a specific `originAddress`

 ## Installation